soxueren/atsd/integration/odbc/README.md

 ![](images/ODBC_4.PNG)

 Click Test to verify the settings.
+Check 'Strip Quotes' option.
 If result is correct, save the settings.

 The System DSN tab should now display the new data source.

 ![](images/ODBC_5.PNG)